More to Come...

 The outsized influence of money in politics undermines public confidence in our political system.
 I am committed to significant campaign finance reform and to overturning the Citizens United Supreme Court decision which held that money is speech and that corporations have free speech rights, thus unraveling decades of campaign finance restrictions.

 Despite the fact that state law permits sitting legislators to raise funds for a federal race during the period of time that they are prohibited from raising money for state races, I believe that doing so undermines public confidence in the legislative process.
 So, in addition to my pledge to take no money from corporate PACs, the NRA, and Oil and Gas, I will not ask for money for my Congressional campaign from lobbyists (professional or citizen) who are lobbying for legislation before the New Mexico state legislature during the period that state legislators are prohibited from asking for contributions.
-This follows the legislative objective of stopping the spectre of those with legislation being heard by the legislature offering contributions to legislators, or worse, legislators asking for contributions from those with legislation pending before them.
+This follows the legislative objective of stopping the specter of those with legislation being heard by the legislature offering contributions to legislators, or worse, legislators asking for contributions from those with legislation pending before them.

-I will accept small dollar contributions for my Congressional race from individual contributors who normally do not have a powerful voice in the legislature or the halls of Congress.
+I will accept small-dollar contributions for my Congressional race from individual contributors who normally do not have a powerful voice in the legislature or the halls of Congress.
 My allegiance is and always will be to people and their needs and not corporate greed.

 I want to demonstrate that politicians can run a different kind of campaign for public office.